Skip to main content

-Claude Code Voice Typing: Describe Your Code at the Speed of Thought
+Claude Code Voice Typing: Describe Your Code With Less Typing

-Claude Code is revolutionizing how developers write code.
-You describe what you want, and AI builds it.
+Claude Code changes how developers write code.
+You describe what you want, and the coding assistant helps implement it.
 But there is a bottleneck: typing.

 The result?
 Better prompts lead to better code, and voice leads to better prompts.